Read Time: 11 minutes

 The Top 5 Benefits of Local Landing Pages

-Now that you understand why local landing pages are important, let’s dive into how they benefit your business.
+Now that you understand what local landing pages are, let’s dive into how they benefit your business.

-Improving your business’s local search engine optimization (SEO) is the main reason to create local landing pages.
-Well-designed local landing pages will surface on search engine result pages (SERPs) for local searches that contain terms and keywords relevant to your business.
+Improving your business’s local search engine optimization (SEO) is one of the main reasons to create local landing pages.
+Local landing pages are crucial because they help your business appear at the top of search results when people use relevant keywords to look for local services related to your business.

 For more tips on improving your local SEO, download our Top 10 Things You Should Be Doing in Local SEO NOW Guide!

 Each business location or franchise is different.
-Local landing pages provide an excellent opportunity to showcase the differentiating features between each of your locations.
+Local landing pages provide an excellent opportunity to showcase details unique to each location.
+Here are a few ways you can customize your local landing pages based on their location:

 Consumers place a high value on reviews.
-Reviews are a source of information that help them decide who to do business with.
-You can repurpose your review content right on your local pages.
-These reviews give consumers honest feedback about your business and, even better, provide Google with additional content that can make your pages stand out in search.
+Reviews are sources of information that help people decide who to do business with.
+You can give potential consumers honest feedback about your business by placing reviews on your local pages.
+You’re also providing Google with user-generated content (UGC) that can help your pages rank higher.

-Now that you’ve learned some of the benefits of local landing pages, let’s dive into some tips and tricks for creating effective pages from an SEO perspective.
+Now that you’ve learned some of the benefits of local landing pages let’s dive into how you can further optimize them for people and search engines.

-While it might feel overwhelming to create local landing pages for each of your business locations, you can use the recommendations in this section as a checklist.
-Once you create one optimized local landing page, creating others will be easy.
+While creating local landing pages for each business location might feel overwhelming, you can use the recommendations in this section as a checklist.
+Once you create one optimized local landing page, it’ll be easier to create others.

 1. Incorporate Keywords in Title Tags